WHO ARE WE?

 About KOTO International

-KOTO International Directors
+meet the KOTO International Directors

 Tina Conroy has 35 years experience with the Victorian Education Department.
 She was awarded a year-long International Teaching Fellowship to the USA, and a Teacher Release in Industry Program (TRIP) 12-month placement to Parks, Victoria.
 She has an in-depth understanding of the power of education to change lives.
 Tina joined the Board of KOTO International in 2014, after a long association with KOTO which included volunteering as an English teacher in Hanoi in 2012.